 It's hard to exaggerate the effect this experience has had on me.
 I really do look at the world differently now.

 - We are so very appreciative of the ongoing support of the Witney Rotary Club, who have been welcoming neighbours since the opening of our cafe and training hub in the WIndrush Leisure Centre.
 Their donations and practical support have enabled us to offer the kind of service we want to provide, for the benefit of Witney young people.
-We are very grateful for their ongoing support and good will.
+We are very grateful for their most recent donation (March 2019), assisting Witney young people to meet the costs of attending sessions and residential breaks over the school holidays.
+Thankyou so much to the Trustees for your ongoing support.

 - Baily Thomas have supported Yellow Submarine's aims and projects for some time now, and we are humbled that the Trustees have agreed to continue to support us again this coming year.
 This grant, towards our training and employment projects, will allow us to continue to work with our members in the most effective way possible, to help them achieve their ambitions.
 We would like to say an enormous thankyou to the Trustees for your ongoing support and belief in our work.